 Planting

-fruit trees like apples, cherries, pears, or peaches is a rewarding and tasty
+fruit trees like apples, cherries, pears, or peaches is quite a rewarding and tasty

 endeavor.
-You control how the fruit is grown, ensuring it’s free from harmful
+Here you control how the fruit is grown, ensuring it’s free from harmful

 chemicals.
 The flavor of freshly picked fruit far surpasses that of fruit that